-This is another passage where the Jews accused Jesus of making himself equal to God.
+These words of Jesus above were also being used by the Jews to accuse him of making himself equal to God.
 So, is it true that only God can forgive sins?
 Well, let’s read what Jesus said to his disciples: “Jesus therefore said to them again, Peace be unto you: as the Father hath sent me, even so send I you.
 And when he had said this, he breathed on them, and saith unto them, Receive ye the Holy Spirit: whose soever sins ye forgive, they are forgiven unto them; whose soever sins ye retain, they are retained.”
 (John 20:21-23) So, we see that Jesus gave us the authority both to forgive or not to forgive a person’s sins.

 “Now as Jesus was starting out on his way, someone ran up to him, fell on his knees, and said, ‘Good teacher, what must I do to inherit eternal life?’
 Jesus said to him, ‘Why do you call me good?
 No one is good except God alone.”
 (Mark 10:17-18)

-Below are some scriptures showing that Jesus was a man who was filled and led by the Holy Spirit:
+Below are some scriptures showing that Jesus was filled and led by the Spirit of God:

-Below are a few scriptures showing that Jesus Christ was totally flesh and blood like us:
+Below are a few scriptures showing that Jesus Christ was flesh and blood like us: